wikimedia/eventgate/README.md

 ## Streams
 A 'stream' here refers to the destination of an event.
 It is closely related to Kafka's concept of a topic.
 Much of the time, a stream might correspond 1:1 with a Kafka topic.
-The default Kafka Eventbus extracts a stream name out of the event using the configurable `stream_field`, and then prefixes it with `topic_prefix` to build the destination Kafka topic.
+The default Kafka Eventbus produce function extracts a stream name out of the event using the configurable `stream_field`, and then prefixes it with `topic_prefix` to build the destination Kafka topic.

 This allows for more flexible constrol of the actual produce destination of events,